Patient Charges for PBS Prescriptions: Example Calculations

 Step B.

-The pharmacist can charge any amount from $32.40 to $33.40 – but not less than $32.40 and not more than $33.40.
+The pharmacist can charge $28.40.
 Any other charge means the prescription is non‑PBS (the supply would be considered a private prescription and none of the amount paid would count towards the patient’s PBS Safety Net).

 Formula for amount to Safety Net

-If the amount charged is less than $32.40 or more than $33.40, the prescription is non-PBS and the amount to recorded against the patient’s Safety Net is Nil.
+If the amount charged is more than $28.40, the prescription is non-PBS and the amount to be recorded against the patient’s Safety Net is Nil.